Computer-aided diagnosis: Nuclear medicine

 CADx is available for nuclear medicine images.
 Commercial CADx systems for the diagnosis of bone metastases in whole-body bone scans and coronary artery disease in myocardial perfusion images exist.

-With a high sensitivity and an acceptable false lesions detection rate, computer-aided automatic lesion detection system is demonstrated as useful and will probably in the future be able to help nuclear medicine physicians to identify possible bone lesions.
+With a high sensitivity and an acceptable false lesions detection rate, computer-aided automatic lesion detection system is demonstrated as useful and aims to help nuclear medicine physicians to identify possible bone lesions.

 Diabetic retinopathy

 Diabetic retinopathy is a disease of the retina that is diagnosed predominantly by fundoscopic images.
 Diabetic patients in industrialised countries generally undergo regular screening for the condition.
 Imaging is used to recognize early signs of abnormal retinal blood vessels.
 Manual analysis of these images can be time-consuming and unreliable.
 CAD has been employed to enhance the accuracy, sensitivity, and specificity of automated detection method.
 The use of some CAD systems to replace human graders can be safe and cost effective.

 Image pre-processing, and feature extraction and classification are two main stages of these CAD algorithms.